sageil/crewai-docker-image/README.md

 5. You can start the container to resume working by running `docker container start -ai <container-name>`

-## Using the image with remote models
+## Using the image with remote models/APIs

 1. Run the image using